Rocky Creek Biv

 Maintenance Status

-Rocky Creek Biv is designated as minimal maintenance by DOC.
+Rocky Creek Biv is designated as minimal maintenance by the Department of Conservation.
 In December 2022 Ollie Clifton of the Back Country Trust and a Kaimahi for Nature crew did a major overhaul on the Biv.
-The access tracks to Rocky Creek from the Taipo valley and Griffin Creek have been kept open by volunteers.
-Peter Umbers of Christchurch is the latest in a series of community people who have taken an interest in doing this.
-He's been busy over 2022 and 23 doing bits and pieces on it.
-Eigill Wahlberg who is doing predator work for DOC wants to recut some of the old NZFS bush detours that will double as a predator line as well as track.
+The access tracks to Rocky Creek from the Taipo valley and Griffin Creek have been kept open by volunteers right through DOC's tenure.
+Frank King and Honora Renwick of Christchurch were key early adopters followed by Eigill Wahlberg and more recently Peter Umbers.
+In June and July '24 Eigill, who is doing predator work for DOC, reinstated the old bush detours that had left to overgrow after the Department took over from the New Zealand Forest Service.

 Location